Last Year's Winner: Native River

 - Previous Best:

-After a spell when higher-weighted horses started to perform with much more distinction (three winners between 2006 and 2010 carried 10st) following on from nine straight years of winners carrying under 11st, three of the last five winners have carried no more than 10st 1lb.
-Winners from outside the handicap are not uncommon in this race and Mountainous became the latest three years ago winning being 5lb wrong at the weights.
+Winners from outside the handicap are not uncommon and Mountainous became the latest four years ago winning being 5lb wrong at the weights.
+After a spell when higher-weighted horses started to perform with much more distinction (three winners between 2006-2010 carried 10st) following on from nine straight years of winners carrying under 11st, three of the last six winners have carried no more than 10st 1lb.

-The Lee family have won three of the last five runnings, two for Richard and one for Kerry Lee in her debut season holding the licence last year.
+The Lee family have won three of the last six runnings, two for Richard and one for Kerry Lee in her debut season holding the licence two years ago.
 Venetia Williams has twice been successful and Paul Nicholls has won this slog twice including saddling a 1-2-3 in 2005.
-He has come very close in two of the last years to boot supplying the runner-up in photo finishes.
+He has come very close twice since supplying the runner-up in photo finishes.
 Jonjo O’Neill has also landed the spoils twice since the turn of the century for J P McManus.

 At a glance summary